okkyjay/ems/README.md

 - At the root level of the project files, run `php artisan key:generate` to generate application key
 - At the root level of the project files, run `php artisan migrate` to migrate the database tables
 - At the root level of the project files, run `php artisan serve` to serve the project
-- At the root level of the project files, run `php artisan queue:work`
 - Application will run on http://localhost:8080